 - Avoid in-jokes and lengthy private conversations with other mentors - this can be alienating.
 Include participants in casual conversations.

-- Don't suggest that participants drastically alter their mechanics; help them improve on the game they've chosen to make.
+- Don't suggest that participants drastically alter their projects; help them improve on what they've chosen to make.

 "Do"s and "Don't"s for Respectful Critique and Discussion

 |"This doesn't make sense."||Help articulate problems "Can you explain your thought process?"|